Sgant1/MechaCar_Analysis/README.md

   - Null: MechaCar's MPG is competitive based on its features and performance

-  - Alternative: MechaCar's MPG is not competitive against its rival car makers based on ites features and performans
+  - Alternative: MechaCar's MPG is not competitive against its rival car makers based on ites features and performance.

   **Testing**